-The inspection procedures included reviews of portions of two issuer audits performed by the Firm and the Firm's audit work on one other issuer audit engagement in which it played a role but was not the principal auditor.
+The inspection procedures included reviews of portions of seven issuer audits performed by the Firm and the Firm's audit work on one other issuer audit engagement in which it played a role but was not the principal auditor.
 The inspection team identified matters that it considered to be deficiencies in the performance of the work it reviewed.
+In addition, for one of the audits described below, the issuer subsequently disclosed that there was a previously undisclosed material weakness as of the date of the Firm's opinion on ICFR.